 Topics covered in the workshop include project planning, ethical and legal considerations, recording equipment, interviewing techniques, and processing and preserving oral history.
 Before you complete the workshop you will have experienced writing a project plan and conducting a one-on-one oral history interview.
 View E-Workshop Topics

-Your instructors are faculty and staff members of Baylor University Institute for Oral History, with an accumulated record of almost fifty years of experience with oral history interviewing, training, and administration.
+Your instructors are faculty and staff members of Baylor University Institute for Oral History, with an accumulated record of more than fifty years of experience with oral history interviewing, training, and administration.
 Meet the Faculty.